-Following breakfast, the guests will be transferred by road and boat to Elephant Valley Lodge in Chobe (approximately a 2 hour transfer), where they will stay for 2 nights.
+After breakfast you will be transferred by road and boat to Elephant Valley Lodge in Chobe (approximately a 2 hour transfer) for 2 nights.

 Elephant Valley Lodge offers twenty traditional meru-style safari tents with comfortabe furnishings, each with private en-suite bathrooms.
 The public areas consist of a dining room and bar as well as a beautiful terrace with magnificent views overlooking the waterhole.
 There is a swimming pool for your enjoyment in the hotter months and spacious grassy grounds in which to relax.